Our Mission

 Wherever His gospel is preached, His mighty hand is at work.

-FUMI has been ministering to inmates since 1956, and Lord willing, we will continue to do so until He comes.
+FUMI has been ministering to inmates for nearly 70 years, and Lord willing, we will continue to do so until He comes.

 While sharing the gospel is most important — many come to know and be known by Him while incarcerated — we also exhort and encourage our imprisoned brothers and sisters.
 They are surrounded by false religions, false teachers, and haters of Christ.
 As believers, they have a need to be discipled and to grow in discernment.